 Roasted asparagus is so simple to make and is both healthy and delicious.
-Oven roasted asparagus is a great addition to almost any meal!
+Oven roasted asparagus is a great addition to any meal!

 Roasted asparagus is a summer favorite in our family.
 I learned this when one summer we had a barbecue and my friend Meaghan oven roasted asparagus for us!
 Ever since then we’ve been making roasting asparagus in the oven like crazy!